Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 - Basic animations:

-2. JavaScript: The Foundation of the Front End
+2. JavaScript: The Foundation of Front End

 Key concepts explained: